 A Joy To Cast

-The Redington Classic Trout is very lightweight and comfortable to cast, all day long.
+The Redington is very lightweight and comfortable to cast, all day long.
 You won’t suffer from fatigue with this rod as you may do when using stiffer or heavier rods.

 Not only this, but it has a heightened sensitivity that really allows you to feel the load and unload easily, every single time you cast.
-You will undoubtedly become a better caster and fly fisher altogether if you use this rod.
+You will undoubtedly become hooked to casting with this rod.

 Highly Specialized for Trout Fishing

 Normally, highly specialized rods come with a hefty price, making them unattainable for your average angler.
 This rod can, however, be had for a very reasonable price.

 Redington has worked their magic by reinventing the classic rods of the 1970s, with all the flex and accuracy you need to fly fish for trout.
 It’s the perfect combination for a day on a trout river.